MrPowers/neapowers/content/investing/rob-arnott.md

 EM CAPE was a 40% premium, now it's a 60% discount.
 Same companies & same countries still facing the same headwinds.

-A lot of emerging countries are catching up by imitating and stealing ideas.
+A lot of emerging countries are catching up economically by imitating and stealing ideas.

 UK is almost the chepest developed market (Spain is slightly cheaper).